Nightjar Survey Network

 In recent years, conservationists and the general public have come to share a general sense that populations of Nightjars are dramatically declining.
 However, there were no standardized data available to help describe these changes or to help with reversing population losses.
 This survey program was created to gain a better understanding on population status by implementing a standardized approach across the nation that will help determine the magnitude and scale of population changes so a course for conservation may be plotted.
 The Nightjar Survey Network relies entirely on volunteer participation.
 The program is coordinated by The Center for Conservation Biology at a national level with the help of partner organizations at state and local levels.

-For more information or to be added to the email list about this project, please email Mandy Rigsby - m.rigsby@msstate.edu
+For more information, please email Mandy Rigsby - m.rigsby@msstate.edu

 Adult Chuck-will's-widow.
 Photo by: Kathy Doddridge/Macaulay Library